 The UK also reached agreement with the EU and Euratom to associate to the next Euratom Research & Training (R&T) Programme 2021-2025 subject to ratification of the overall deal and finalisation of the regulations.

 The Horizon Europe proposal is currently awaiting formal approval by the European Parliament and the Council of the EU.
 In parallel to the approval process, the plans for the first Calls of Proposals are being developed.
 Energy is now part of a Cluster with Climate and Mobility in Pillar 2, Global Challenges and European Industrial Competitiveness.
 It is envisaged that this Cluster will have a budget of over €15 billion over the course of the programme.

-The draft Work Programme for 2021 and 2022 has been published.
+An updated version of the draft Work Programme for 2021 and 2022 has been published (25 May 2021).
 Please note that this is subject to change until the Calls for Proposals are published.

 On 22 March the KTN Global Alliance and the UK National Contact Points held a webinar on the Climate, Energy and Mobility Cluster of Horizon Europe.
 The slides and a recording of the webinar are now available.

 On 17 June, the EU Energy Focus team will hold a webinar on the key changes between H2020 and Horizon Europe with a view to improving the chance of success for UK organisations in the first Calls under Horizon Europe (see events section for details).

 The EU Energy Focus team is developing a Call Summary for the first Calls for Proposals and is available to answer your questions on the Call priorities, on UK participation and on Horizon Europe in general.
 Please contact the team if you are interested in finding out more.

 The European Climate, Infrastructure and Environment Executive Agency (CINEA) has signed grant agreements with 21 projects amounting to €123 million for several energy topics under the final Horizon 2020 Calls.
 Find out more here.